projectcalico/calico/networking/change-block-size.md

 ### Tutorial

-In the following steps, we use start with a Kubernetes cluster with default CIDR block size of /26.
+In the following steps, our Kubernetes cluster has a default CIDR block size of /26.
 We want to shrink the block size to /28 to use the pool more efficiently.

 #### Step 1: Create a temporary IP pool